The Hot 5 & 7 Transcription Project

 Generations of jazzmen have played Ory’s closing lick of ‘Muskrat’.
 Brazen and beautiful Ory timbres.
 Dodds discloses the secret of preserving momentum by syncopation and inner rhythm.

-Lil’s Hot Shots - an interlude on Brunswick and sounding very different.
+- 2 recordings, an interlude on Vocalion / Brunswick for 'contractual' reasons, same personnel but sounding somewhat different.
 Louis generally inferior and Ory and Dodds simple but effective, why?
-Were they intimidated by Louis on the Hot 5s?
+Were they intimidated by Louis on the OKeh Hot 5s?

 Perhaps the greatest solo Ory ever recorded?
 (Alma Hubner)

-13 Don't Forget to Mess Around [Lil Hardin] - June 16th 1926 - ‘The Mess Around’ = a jazz dance popular in the 1920’s in which the hips were swung in a circular motion.
+13 Don't Forget to Mess Around [Lil Hardin] - June 16th 1926.
+Ab - bpm 195 - ‘The Mess Around’ = a jazz dance popular in the 1920’s in which the hips were swung in a circular motion.
+Paying homage to jazz dance, fun & the 'Charleston' craze!

 How could Lil write a problem song